rexray/rexray/README.md

 ---

 ![info](https://cdn.rawgit.com/akutz/741a53ec8cd1348753556e8bd4d2836a/raw/399cb9e5b39436d119d77a893dd991db0a7b6f9f/info-circle.svg "info-circle") **Note:* This is a unofficial fork of the unmaintained rexray.
-But we will care issues and PR's so good us possible.
+But we will care issues and PR's so good as possible.

 ---